Eurochambres

-Eurochambres is the Association of European Chambers of Commerce and Industry.
-The association represents more than 20 million businesses through its members and a network of 1700 regional and local chambers across Europe.
+Eurochambres represents more than 20 million businesses through its members and a network of 1700 regional and local chambers across Europe.
 Eurochambres is the leading voice for the broad business community at EU level, building on chambers’ strong connections with the grass roots economy and their hands-on support to entrepreneurs.
 Chambers’ member businesses – over 93% of which are SMEs – employ over 120 million people.
-It was established in 1958 as a direct response to the creation of the European Economic Community.